-The Children's National Postgraduate Year Two (PGY2) Oncology Pharmacy Residency Program provides learning experiences centered in the field of oncology with a focus on pediatrics.
-The oncology pharmacy resident will be an integral part of the pharmacy team by providing quality patient care services, providing education to health care providers as well as patients, and conducting innovative research.
-The residency program will also provide teaching opportunities that will develop pedagogical skills in the context of adjunct faculty appointments with affiliated pharmacy schools.
+The Children's National Postgraduate Year Two (PGY2) Oncology Pharmacy Residency Program provides learning experiences centered on patient care and practice management that will enable residency graduates to pursue advanced clinical pharmacist and clinical specialist positions in oncology after completion of the program.
+The residency program will also provide teaching opportunities that will develop pedagogical skills in the context of adjunct faculty appointment with affiliated pharmacy schools.
 An optional teaching certificate program will be available through the University of Maryland (this will be required for residents who have not previously completed one).
 The Division of Pharmacy is affiliated with Howard University School of Pharmacy, University of Maryland School of Pharmacy, Virginia Commonwealth University and Shenandoah University as well as other pharmacy schools around the country.
-An optional teaching certificate program will be available through the University of Maryland (this will be required for residents who have not previously completed one).

-Learn about orientation, longitudinal experiences and rotations that you will be required to complete during the Oncology Pharmacy Residency Program.
+Learn about orientation, longitudinal experiences and rotations that you will be required to complete during your second year of the Pediatric Pharmacy Residency Program.

-Learn about the conferences and research projects that you will be required to attend/complete during the Oncology Pharmacy Residency Program.
+Learn about the conferences and research projects that you will be required to attend/complete.

 Apply to become a resident in the Postgraduate Year Two (PGY2) Oncology Pharmacy Residency Program.